samyak1409/bulk-downloader/README.md

 <img src="Sample%20Screenshots/1.png">

-#### 3) Downloads the content expected from the links e.g. Images, Audios, Videos, etc. and skips the links with content like Text, HTML, etc.
+#### 3) Downloads the contents like Images, Audios, Videos, etc. from the links and skips the links which are [webpages](https://en.wikipedia.org/wiki/Web_page) themselves.

 <img src="Sample%20Screenshots/2.png">